pingcap/docs-cn/op-guide/configuration.md

 ### --log-file
 + the log file
 + default: ""
-+ If this flag is not set, logs will be written to stdout.
++ If this flag is not set, logs will be written to stderr.
 Otherwise, logs will be stored in the log file which will be automatically rotated every day.

 ### --host
 + the listening address for TiDB server